PagerDuty/incident-response-docs/docs/training/incident_commander.md

 Before you can be an Incident Commander, it is expected that you meet the following criteria.
 Don't worry if you don't meet them all yet, you can still continue with training!

 * Excellent verbal and written **communication skills**.
-* Has **high-level knowledge** of how the different PagerDuty services interact with each other.
+* Has **high-level knowledge** of how the different GetYourGuide services interact with each other.
 * Ability to size-up a situation, **assess the effectiveness** of various tactics/strategies, and **make rapid decisions** on appropriate courses of action.
 * Has flexibility, and is able to **listen to expert feedback**, modifying plans on-the-fly as necessary.
 * Has been **involved in at least two major incident responses**, either as a spectator, or as an active participant.